 - Flags, banners, posters, etc., were left at the front desk.

 Use dashes to denote an abrupt change in thought in a sentence or an emphatic pause.
-An em dash (longer than a hyphen) can be inserted by using the following shortcut keystrokes: Ctrl, Alt, Num Lock, Hyphen.
+Spaces are required on both sides of dashes.

 - He noted the characteristics – energy, concentration, curiosity – that he prized in his students.